 Williams collects paper, newspaper, cardboard, plastic, glass and metal containers, and batteries for recycling.
 Recycling from residence hall common rooms go into the central Waste Rooms (often labeled Trash Rooms), which are typically in basements.
 Recycling containers for paper, glass, plastic, and metal are available in public areas across campus.
 Individual offices have paper recycling containers, as do classrooms.

 Where does recycling go?

 Our campus Recycling Team pick up the recyclables once a week and take them to certain locations around campus until our recycling hauler, Casella (formerly T.A.M.) hauls it to their recycling center in Pownal, VT.
 From there, the co-mingled plastics, tin, aluminum, and glass go to Casella Auburn MRF (Material Recovery Facility) in Auburn, MA to be separated.
 The scrap metal goes to Brownell’s in Wallomsac, NY.
 Paper and cardboard is processed and baled at the Casella facility in Pownal then taken to Westrock in Syracuse, NY.
 The final destination of plastic and glass varies.

 What initiatives has the College pursued?

 Williams has put together several ad-hoc working groups to investigate how much the College sends to recycling facilities each year.
-Starting early in academic year 2011, Williams has instituted a waste measurement system.
+Starting early in academic year 2011, Williams has instituted a waste reporting tool.
 In previous years, we collected data related to volumes of recyclables but not overall trash volumes.
 We have been working with our trash and recycling service providers to develop an online reporting system.
 We now have enough information for some of our waste streams that we are developing baselines that we can use to set ambitious goals.

 The Zilkha Center also organizes regular waste audits to determine what trash and recycling is being thrown where, how much of it there is, and if it is being separated correctly.